top of page

 Chief Executive Officer (CEO) & Owner

-Kristin is a Licensed Professional Counselor since 2011.
-She has been working as a counselor in the mental health field for 12 years.
-She holds additional certifications in Trauma-Focused Cognitive Behavioral Therapy, Certified Domestic Violence Specialist, and Clinically Certified Forensic Counselor.
-She has extensive experience, over the past 12 years, working with youth who are involved with Berks County Children & Youth Services and Berks County Juvenile Probation.
-In 2015, Kristin began completing evaluations, which include diagnostic impressions and treatment recommendations, for both Berks County Children & Youth Services and Berks County Juvenile Probation.
-These evaluations include specialty areas such as domestic violence, psychosexual, and juvenile offenders.
+Kristin has been a Licensed Professional Counselor since 2011.
+She has been working as a counselor in the mental health field for over 15 years.
+Kristin received her Bachelor of Science Degree in Psychology from Albright College.
+She went on to receive her Master's Degree in Counseling and Human Relations from Villanova University.
+She holds additional certifications in Trauma-Focused Cognitive Behavioral Therapy, Certified Domestic Violence Specialist, Clinically Certified Forensic Counselor and is a level II Certified Trauma Professional.
+She has extensive experience, over her career, working with youth who are involved with Berks County Children & Youth Services and Berks County Juvenile Probation.
+In 2015, Kristin began completing forensic evaluations for Berks County court.
+These evaluations include specialty areas such as domestic violence, trauma, and juvenile offenders.
+She is a member of the advisory board of the Berks County Children's Alliance Center and provides evaluations and treatment for youth who have been sexually abused.

 Megan Werley, MSS, LCSW, CTFCBT